Sirraide/smyth/README.md

 include
 - An improved Lexurgy frontend that supports changing the font (size), as well as Unicode normalisation and simple JS scripting.
+- A spreadsheet-based dictionary
 - A character map for finding and copying Unicode characters.
+- A notes tab for taking notes

 Currently, this application is only tested on Linux.

 DISCLAIMER: This application is still in development and may not work as expected.
-However, the project file format is expected to remain stable.
+The project file format is currently NOT stable and may change at any time.

 ## Building
 Building this application requires: